jaytimm/american-political-data-and-r/README.md

 Federal election data & R: some resources & methods
 ---------------------------------------------------

+Federal elections returns, ... a brief layman's guide to quantitative political perspectives & methods using R.

 A collection of political data resources.
 Many of the data collated here should be more easily & publicly accessible.
 It is not clear why they are not.

 Lots of help from the folks at ....